12. Data frames#

 read.xpt that

-reads SAS data files).
+reads SAS

-We can always use as.data.frame to get our
+we can always use as.data.frame to get our

 favourite objects back.

-Answer the following questions:
+Answer the following questions.

 If